Illustration - Questions and Answers

 Plus sign

 Human trafficking for sexual exploitation is a highly lucrative market where the risk of severe punishment is low, while there is an enormous amount of money to be made.
 What drives this market is the very essence of capitalism—supply and demand.
-As long as there is a demand for sexual services, there is big money to be made.
+As long as there is a demand for sexual acts, there is big money to be made.
 Cynical (and often seriously criminal) people ensure that there are enough women available to satisfy the needs of sex buyers.

+What the men who buy sex are looking for are primarily young women, most between the ages of 18 and 25, but Talita has also met girls who were trafficked to Sweden when they were only 16 years old.
 So where do human traffickers find these women whom they can turn into commodities?
 Most often, this happens in impoverished parts of the world where women and girls face a high risk of ending up in vulnerable situations.
-Many of the women we have met speak of the absence of fathers and how this has removed the natural safety net that would otherwise have been there.
+Many of the women we’ve met speak of the absence of fathers and how this has removed the natural safety net that would otherwise have been there.

+In countries that lack the rule of law—where all residents are not granted equal protection regardless of background, where police and authorities can be bribed and corruption is widespread, and where the desperation for money and the means to support oneself and one’s family is intense—there exists a perfect breeding ground for luring or coercing young women into the sex industry.
 When women are lured into human trafficking, it often happens because they are promised work in, for example, Europe, or they are coerced through various threats against themselves or someone they love.
 In some cases, the woman is aware that what awaits her is sexual exploitation, but she sees no other way out.
-Often, the woman who ends up in the sex industry feels a great responsibility to provide for someone other than herself.
+Often, the woman who ends up in the sex industry feels a great sense of responsibility for someone other than herself.
 She consciously sacrifices her own life to help those she loves.

 How can we prevent prostitution in Sweden?